BrandonJohnGrenier/pattern-microstructure/README.md

 ```

 **account.id.required**
-The *key* used to resolve the error message, code and exception for this particular validation error.
-The dot notatation in the key name is purely conventional; you can you use the most appropriate key format for your needs - Valex treats the key as an opaque value.
+The *key* used to resolve the error message, code and exception for an error.
+The dot notatation in the key name is purely conventional; Valex treats the key as an opaque value.

 **message**
 The error message that should be returned when validation fails for this key.
 The YAML messages should generally be surrounded by double quotes (double quotes are required when you use *interpolated messaging* - more on this shortly).